 PATIENT FEEDBACK & COMPLAINTS

 Medicaid encourages patient feedback in order to continually keep abreast of issues that may arise during the course of your care.
 Feedback can be directed to the Practice Manager or Practice Principal either in written form or verbally.
 Please see reception for further details.
 Complaints can be directed to the AHPRA (Doctors’ governing body).
-Visit ahpra.vic.gov.au for an online complaint form or phone 1300 419 495.
+Download the Patient Complaint Form or visit ahpra.vic.gov.au for an online complaint form or phone 1300 419 495.

 10 TIPS FOR SAFER HEALTH CARE